Educating the leaders who will teach, research, and live Positive Organizational Scholarship

-- BCOM 530: Positive Communication (taught by Amy Young)
+- BCOM 530: Positive Business Communication

-- MO 501: Human Behavior and Organization (taught by Wayne Baker)
+- MO 501: Human Behavior and Organization

 - MO 512: Bargaining and Influence Skills: Negotiation Strategy in a Global Economy

 - MO 603: Navigating Change: Skills and Strategies for Consultants and Managers

 - MO 637: Social Intrapreneurship: Leading Social Innovation in Organizations

 The +LAB runs through the academic year with an expected commitment of 2-3 hours throughout the year.
 Fellows engage in developmental education sessions called huddles, enroll in a 7-week course about the growing domain of positive organizational scholarship, and contribute to work that is important to the life of the Center for Positive Organizations.

 Questions about the +LAB can be directed to firstname.lastname@example.org